Are you someone who uses things once then throws them in the garbage?

 Did you know that you can use your sandwich bags over, and over, and over again?

-I’ll be the first to admit, I don’t exactly enjoy hand-washing sandwich bags, but when I realize how much money we are saving by using them time and time again, it makes washing them not so hard.
+I’ll be the first to admit, I don’t exactly enjoy hand-washing sandwich bags, but when I realize how much money we are saving by using them time and time again, it makes washing them not so bad.
+(These are the ones I use and they last us MANY, many uses before we have to throw them out.)

 With your average Ziploc bags ranging from $0.05 – $0.15 cents a piece in price, that can add up to a lot of money being wasted if you simply use your baggie once, then throw it out.

-Start washing your sandwich bags and using them over and over again until they have holes or no longer close, to ensure you’re getting your money’s worth out of it.
+Start washing your sandwich bags and using them over and over again until they have holes or no longer close, to ensure you’re getting as many uses out of it as possible.

 2. TEA BAGS